kikwit/kikwit/README.md

 Probably the sexiest web application framework in the Local Group if not the entire Multiverse.

 ### Quick Start
-We recomment the [Official Yo Generator](https://github.com/kikwit/generator-kikwit) for generating new applications.
+We recommend the [Official Yo Generator](https://github.com/kikwit/generator-kikwit) for generating new applications.
 ```
 # Create a folder for your project
 mkdir /path/to/my/project